apache/sedona/docs/download/publish.md

 2. Call for a vote in Sedona community and Apache incubator.
 Then close the staging repo.

 #### Failed vote
 If a vote failed, please first drop the staging repo on `repository.apache.org`.
 Then redo all the steps above.
-Make sure you use a new scm tag for the new release candidate when use maven-release-plugin (i.e., `sedona-1.0.0-incubating-rc2`)
+Make sure you use a new scm tag for the new release candidate when use maven-release-plugin (i.e., `{{ sedona.current_version}}-rc2`).
+You can change the `sedona.current_rc` and `sedona.current_git_tag` in `mkdocs.yml` to generate the script listed on this webpage.

 ### Release the package